DIVA1234567/Diversifying-Anonymized-Data-with-Diversity-Constraints/README.md

 # Datasets

-## Datasets Overview

-We use three real datasets.
-The table below summarizes some characteristics of the datasets, including number of tuples, the number of attributes.

 ## Pantheon Dataset
 This dataset is from [source](http://pantheon.media.mit.edu/rankings/people/all/all/-4000/2010/H15), which contains 11,341 individuals' information, based on the popularity of their biographical page in Wikipedia .